rvaiya/keyd/man.md

 ## Modifier Layers

 In addition to standard layers, keyd introduces the concept of 'modifier layers' to accomodate the common use case of remapping a subset of modifier keys.
-A modifier layer will have identical behaviour to a set of modifiers unless a key is explicitly defined within it.
-To define a modifier layer simply define a layer which inherits from a valid modifier set.
+A modifier layer will behave as a set of modifiers in all instances except when a key is explicitly mapped within it and can be defined by creating a layer which inherits from a valid modifier set.

 E.G: